|Group:||Working Dogs (Group 5)|

 |Club:||Working Dog Club Of Victoria Inc (Group 5)|

-Background The Pumi is one of the lesser-known breeds, perhaps because of its rustic appearance.
-The breed evolved in Hungary during the 17th and 18th centuries by crossing the Hungarian Puli breed with prick eared shepherd dogs imported from France and Germany.
-It was first mentioned by name in 1815, but it was not until the 1920s that it was recognised as a distinct breed.
-The Pumi is a herding dog of the terrier type.
-His character made the breed a fine watchdog in remote areas, suitable for herding larger types of animals, especially for mustering large cattle.
+The Pumi is not well known.
+He is an oddity in dogdom being rustic and curly coated in appearance, whimsical in expression and nimble and light footed in his carriage.
+The breed evolved in Hungary during the 17th and 18th centuries, from crossing the Puli with shepherd dogs imported from France and Germany.
+The breed was first mentioned by name in 1815.
+The Pumi is a herding dog, of terrier type, making him a fine watchdog in remote areas, and suitable for herding larger types of animals.

 No breeders currently listed.